You are faced with a classic dilemma:

 “Unfortunately, not enough women decide to study economics.
 Not enough undergraduate students pick economics as a field.
 Among them, not enough stay in the PhD program and then continue to become researchers.
 I think this is very damaging because it really has an impact on what we study because women and men have slightly different centers of interest.
 By the way, it’s not just women.
 It’s also minorities who are also underrepresented in fact even more and that deprives us as a field.
 Economics is a social science; we should have different perspectives.”

-As a merci to Esther for her passion, hard work, and optimism that is undoubtedly improving the lives of thousands, we have named our [insert product name] the “Esther.”
+As a merci to Esther for her passion, hard work, and optimism that is undoubtedly improving the lives of thousands, we have named our continental wallet the “Esther.”